svrcekmichal/reasync/docs/API.md

 Only single notice, make sure that attributes inserted to all resolver are same.
 Client resolver is inserting `location` and `params` in it's implementation.

-## createClientResolver(history:History, routes: Routes, attributes:Object):ClientResolver
+## createClientResolver(history:History, routes: Routes, initLocation:Location[, attributes:Object]):ClientResolver

 Used for creating client resolver object.
 First attribute must be history object, from `react-router` or dirrectly fro m `history` package.
 Second attributes are routes used in router and third argument is object with you custom attributes.
 You can read more about attributes in `Resolver.triggerHooks` method.